Antiklos/network-gatekeeper/README.txt

 <--begin    The server responds, letting the client know that they may begin sending network packets

 Work to be done:
+- Implement a delay in the payment_simulate class
+- Implement a grace period in the contract class
+- GTK is overkill for reading the config, so it would be better to find a universal dependency to read the config or else just parse it by hand
-- Use a NETLINK socket to look up the route of packets that have been sniffed to figure out where to send the request udp message to
+- Use a NETLINK socket to look up the destination when setting iptables rule
 - Create a new payment class to implement sending and receiving bitcoin
-- GTK is overkill for reading the config, so it would be better to find a universal dependency to read the config or else just parse it by hand
-- Move the cli_socket to a unix socket instead of inet
+- Move the cli_socket to a unix socket instead of inet?
 - REFACTOR.
 - Implement the automatic server configuration, including enabling routing and DNS, probably using DHCP?
 - Implement use cases for renewing contracts